 Most redheads have very sensitive skin, which makes hair removal incredibly tricky.
 Should you opt for a razor?
 Will wax irritate your skin?
 Are there better options?
 We consulted with Lyn Tacket from Genesis Studio Spa in Iowa.
-“I prefer sugaring.
-My clients love it!
+She shared for love for sugaring saying, “My clients love it!
 Only the hair is removed, not the skin.
 Far less redness, much less painful, and more hair is removed.”

 “The problem with shaving is, it creates a ‘stump’, like a tree when cut, so the hair that grows out will be thicker because it is not new hair, just a hair that’s had the top chopped off.
 True, it may be convenient to simply grab a razor in the shower and go at it,” says Tacket.
 “But it is hard on the skin.
 Most of the time, shaving also scrapes the surface of the skin, causing it to be irritated and not smooth.”

 “Waxing causes irritation for most people.
 I have many clients come to me with stories of how they’ve had breakouts, pimples, rashes, and other skin irritation.
 If you insist on waxing, make sure the esthetician or cosmetologist knows which wax to use.
 Various hair and skin types call for certain formulations.
 The wrong one will produce inferior results, irritated skin, and not necessarily remove all the hair,” Tacket recommends.